A Computer Science degree opens up a wide range of career opportunities. Some common paths include:

 Additionally, you’ll learn concepts that make it easier to pick up new languages as needed in your future career.

-Yes, we require all students to do a capstone, which is often an internship.
+Yes, all students are required to participate in the engaged learning component of the CORE, which is often an internship.
 However, we strongly encourage students to participate in internships.
-Our department partners with various tech companies, from local startups to major corporations.
+Our department collaborates with various technology companies, ranging from local startups to major corporations.
 We also have a dedicated career services team that helps students:

 Many of our students complete internships during summer breaks or as part of co-op programs, gaining valuable real-world experience before graduation.